 IMD Business School

-Based in Lausanne, IMD is a top-ranked school for Executive Education.
+Based in Lausanne, Switzerland, this is another top-ranked school for Executive Education.
 Offers only MBA and Executive MBA programs.

 University of St Gallen